jimb245/2PiWireGuardVPN/README.md

 #### 4.2 Connect the public wifi interface

-Use the wifi menu on the virtual desktop to connect the Pi to your wifi network
+Use the wifi menu on the virtual desktop to connect the Pi to your local wifi network

 #### 4.3 Configure WireGuard